Cron jobs allow you to run scheduled tasks at specified times or intervals. The

 The minimum interval between cron runs is 5 minutes, even if specified as less.
 Additionally, a variable delay is added to each cron job in each project in order to prevent host overloading when every project tries to run their nightly tasks at the same time.
 Your crons will not run exactly at the time that you specify, but will be delayed by 0-300 seconds.

-Cron runs are executed using the dash shell, not the bash shell used by normal SSH logins.
+Cron runs are executed using the dash shell, not the bash shell used by regular SSH sessions.
 In most cases that makes no differences but may impact some more involved cron scripts.

 If an application defines both a